River City Ransom: Development

-River City Ransom is an English localization of the video game Downtown Nekketsu Monogatari, which is the third title starring Technōs Japan's mascot character Kunio, who previously appeared in Nekketsu Kōha Kunio-kun and Nekketsu Kōkō Dodgeball Bu (the Japanese versions of Renegade and Super Dodge Ball respectively).
-This is the first game in the series where Kunio teams up with his rival Riki, who fought against Kunio in the previous games.
-The gangs the players fight in the Famicom version are all students from different high schools and many of the characters introduced in this game would reappear in subsequent Kunio-kun games (particularly those that were directed by Sekimoto and Yoshida).
+River City Ransom is an English localization of Downtown Nekketsu Monogatari, the third title starring Technōs Japan's mascot character Kunio (and the first entry in the series where Kunio teams up with his rival, Riki).
+In addition to anglicizing all of the names and dialogue, the characters' sprites were redrawn to replace the Japanese school uniforms with t-shirts and jeans.
+In the original, the gangs are all students from different high schools, and many of its characters would reappear in subsequent Kunio-kun games (particularly those directed by Sekimoto and Yoshida).

-In addition to anglicizing all of the characters' and locations' names, as well as the game's dialog in the English translation, the characters' sprites were also redrawn, replacing their Japanese school uniforms with t-shirts and jeans.

-The number of difficulty settings was reduced from three to two (the easiest difficulty setting was removed and the Medium setting in the Famicom version became the Novice setting in the NES version) and an alternative 2-player mode (2P Play B) which disables player-against-player damage was removed too.
-In addition to a Password feature, the Japanese version also features support for the Turbo File, a peripheral released only in Japan that allows the player to save and load game data.
+The number of difficulty settings was reduced from three to two; the easiest difficulty setting was removed, and the Medium setting was changed to "Novice".
+An alternate version of the 2-player mode which disables player-versus-player damage was also removed.
+In addition to the password feature for keeping track of the player's progress, the Famicom version supports the Turbo File, a peripheral released only in Japan that allows the player to save and load their progress.

-River City Ransom was the first console game localized by Technōs Japan's U.S. subsidiary, American Technos Inc. Although most of Technōs Japan's previous games (such as Renegade and Double Dragon) were released in North America as well, they were licensed out to other publishers.
-The second and final NES game released by American Technos was Crash 'n the Boys: Street Challenge, which was also a Kunio-kun game.
+River City Ransom was the first console game localized by Technōs Japan's U.S. subsidiary, American Technos, Inc. Although most of Technōs Japan's previous games were also released in North America, they were licensed out to other publishers.
+American Technos' second and final game would be Kunio-kun's Crash 'n' the Boys: Street Challenge.

-Another localization, called Downtown Nekketsu Story, was released, which more closely resembled the original Japanese Famicom version than River City Ransom, with a more accurate English translation.
-Along with other Kunio-kun Famicom games that were fully translated, this version was released as part of Double Dragon & Kunio-kun Retro Brawler Bundle for PlayStation 4 and Nintendo Switch, which was released on February 20, 2020 in North America.
+In February 2020, an alternate localization called Downtown Nekketsu Story was released in North America.
+This version more closely resembles the Famicom version, being a direct translation of the original.
+It was released alongside other fully-translated Kunio-kun Famicom titles as part of the Double Dragon & Kunio-kun Retro Brawler Bundle for the PlayStation 4 and Nintendo Switch.